 Most people do not have very bad side effects from TB medicines.
 Problems to watch out for and tell your doctor about include:

-Call your doctor or other health care provider if you have:
+Call your doctor if you have:

 Tuberculosis - medicines; DOT; Directly observed therapy; TB - medicines

 Ellner JJ.
 Tuberculosis.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 332.